fr3nch13/cakephp-jira/README.md

 If you want to overwrite the plugin templates, do so like you're supposed according to the [CakePHP Documentation](https://book.cakephp.org/3/en/plugins.html#overriding-plugin-templates-from-inside-your-application).

+## Version compatibility

+The major versions are locked to the major versions of CakePHP.
+- Jira 1.x is locked to CakePHP ^3.8
+- Jira 2.x is locked to CakePHP ^4.0

 ## Contributing

 Rules are simple: